 Calico is perched up on a hill overlooking the Mojave Desert and on a clear day you can see for miles.
 Calico is a fun place to visit and if you are lucky you might even see a gun fight right on the main street.

-Traveling to Las Vegas or on your way back from the Colorado river take a break and enjoy this historic ghost town.
+Traveling to Las Vegas or on your way back from the Colorado river, Calico is a good spot to take a break and enjoy this historic ghost town.

 A walk down Main Street Calico is like taking a trip back in time.
 This once busy mine town is now populated mostly by tourists.
 Visitors come from all over the world to experience a real live western Ghost Town.

-With the end of borax mining in the region in 1907, the town became completely abandoned.
-The last original inhabitant of Calico before it was abandoned, Mrs. Lucy Bell Lane, died in the 1960s.
+The last original inhabitant of Calico was Mrs. Lucy Bell Lane, who died in the 1960s.
 Her house remains as the main museum in town.

 In 1951, Walter Knott, founder of Knott’s Berry Farm, purchased the town and began restoring it to its original condition referencing old photographs.